 - Turn off electrical power.
 If the burst pipes have caused water to come into contact with electrical outlets, appliances, or wiring, shut off the electricity to the affected area to avoid the risk of electrocution.
 If you need help doing this safely, consult a qualified electrician.

 - Assess the damage.
 Once the water supply and electricity have been shut off, assess the extent of the damage caused by the burst pipes.
-Inspect the affected areas for water damage, including walls, ceilings, floors, and belongings.
+Inspect the affected areas for water damage, including interior walls, exterior walls, ceilings, floors, and belongings.
 Take photos and document the damage for insurance purposes.

 - Remove standing water.
 Use buckets, mops, towels, or a wet/dry vacuum to remove as much water as possible if there is standing water.
 Dry out the affected area quickly to prevent mould and mildew growth.